AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 ---
 title: How to Add a Copy-to-Clipboard Button to Jekyll
 description: Add a copy-to-clipboard button to your Jekyll blog with a simple include and a few lines of JavaScript.
-tags: [dev, jekyll, liquid, javascript]
+categories: [dev, jekyll, liquid, javascript]
 keywords: [copy to clipboard button]
 last_updated: 2021-04-04
 comments_id: 35
-thumbnail: thumbnail.gif
 is_popular: true
 ---